d3ividloper/visit-tracker/Readme.md

 * No authentication required.
 * One visit equals one customer visit.
 * No matter which shop is visited so I ommit use this entity.
-* SQLite is sufficient as persisting destination.
+* SQLite is sufficient as persisting layer.
 * Tree Planting is only represented by a counter due to test specifications.